gyandeeparyan/profile_dining/README.md

 ## Features

-- Product Listing
+- Product Listing - Light / Dark mode toggle - Add to cart
-- Light / Dark mode toggle
+- Remove from cart - Increase / Decrease Quantity - PWA

-- Add to cart
+## Why did I choose SWIGGY API ?
+Instead of some dummy free API avialable online?

-- Remove from cart
+- To exhibit my ability to handle and properly integrate real world API .
-- Increase / Decrease Quantity
+- Images are always available in optimised quality in this API .
-- PWA
+- No matter what the data is , I intented to exhibit my ability to manage state properly using redux tolkit and my abilities to create symmetric , clean & accessible web application.

 ## Optimizations